eric-d-culver/Fast-Notes/README.md

 On Mac, the Installer will only install Python and Tkinter.
 Tk must installed seperately.
 The easy way is to follow [This Link] and install the Python and Tk associated with your version of Mac OS X. Using the py2app Python extension, you can create a stand-alone Mac OS X app from the Python script.
 (But you will need to do it on a Mac with Python and Tk.)

 ### Linux
-Under Debian based systems, type:
+Under Debian based systems, run in shell:
-- sudo apt-get install python tkinter tk
+- sudo apt-get install python python-tk tk

-Under Red Hat based systems, type:
+Under Red Hat based systems, run in shell:
-- yum install python tkinter tk
+- sudo yum install python tkinter tk

 ## Files
 This contains the following files: